 The only thing to keep in mind is accuracy, the information you provide must be accurate as decisions are going to be made from the data provided.

-Be careful while managing data, many new VA mix data easily creating huge problems for businesses later.
+Be careful while managing data, many new VAs mix data easily creating huge problems for businesses later.

 2. Customer Service

-If you have a query and the company didn’t solve it in an hour or less, they may just lose a customer.
+If you have a query and the company doesn’t solve it in an hour or less, they may just lose a customer.

-Today customer service is so important that every company, be it big or small, has enormous people in the customer service team.
+Today customer service is so important that every company, be it big or small, has enormous people on the customer service team.

 When a customer spends money to buy something from a business, naturally it expects the business to care and help the customer in the fastest way possible.

-Hosting companies like GoDaddy, Bluehost, Siteground have huge customer services teams to help customers.
+Hosting companies like Hostinger have huge customer service teams to help customers.

 Within a few minutes of you asking a query, you will receive a response and in some time your query will be resolved.